Support Athens by Locals!

 If you’re planning to land at Athens International Airport, you will have three different transportation options: taking the metro, the bus, or a taxi.

 The metro station is located right outside the airport and it’s a terminal stop (blue line).
 Boarding the metro will take you to Syntagma, Monastiraki, and Kerameikos in downtown Athens, as well as the port of Piraeus.

-In addition, there are four bus routes (X93, X95, X96, X97) that head towards different directions throughout Athens and all the way to Piraeus port.
+In addition, there are four bus routes (X93, X95, X96, X97) that head in different directions throughout Athens and all the way to Piraeus port.

 The metro ticket costs €9 and the bus ticket to Athens or the port of Piraeus costs €5.30.